allisonkcraig/native-js-slideshow/README.md

 ## <a name="v2"></a>Version 2.0

-The next step I would take to improve this slideshow would be to add a fading annimations as you index images to make the transition smoother.
+The next step I would take to improve this slideshow would be to add a fading animation as you index images to make the transition smoother.

 ## <a name="author"></a>Author
 Allison Craig is a software engineer from San Francisco, CA.